Slicer/teem/src/biff/README.txt

-Even though these annotations were motivated by the needs of Python wrapping (which is only wrapping things in the public API), GLK decided to also do these annotations for "private" functions (which are are available for linking in the library, but are declared in privateLib.h rather than lib.h), and even for some static functions.
+Even though these annotations were motivated by the needs of Python wrapping (which is only wrapping things in the public API), GLK decided to also do these annotations for "private" functions (which are are available for linking in the library, but are declared in privateLib.h rather than lib.h), and even for static functions that do use biff.
 The idea is that this is potentially useful information for further analysis or for human coding, and its better to err on the side of more info, discretely packaged, when the quality/correctness of the info is high.

-Keep in mind that the Biff annotion on a function reflect a simplistic textual analysis of that function definition: it looks like this function uses biff in this way.
-This is not based on any proper parsing of the code AST, and there is certainly no way to know (without execution) whether any called functions used biff.
-But this seems adequate for Python wrapping error handling.
+NOTE that the Biff annotation on a function reflects a simplistic textual analysis of that function code: it looks like this function uses biff in this way.
+This is not based on any proper parsing of the code AST, so calls to biff could be hidden behind a #define, and there is certainly no way to know (without execution) whether any other functions called from this function used biff.
+The formatting of the newly adopted clang-format is a big help.
+In any case this seems adequate for Python wrapping error handling.

 Here is an example annotation from teem/src/nrrd/subset.c